The Top 20 Best Movie Wedding Gowns

 The gowns were ranked by beauty (which is super subjective, I know), how they reflect the character/movie and how memorable they are in the cultural landscape.

 I also tried to keep the gowns to the white or very soft shades of color for this list.
 This list focus on wedding gowns from Western wedding convention for bridal gowns.

 List is subject to change (changing the list means new polls)

 Jennifer Grogan, Marley and Me

-This dress seems more suited for a beach wedding but having set against the snow makes it feel more romantic. it features a layered neckline with lace and ruffles.
+This dress is more suited for a beach wedding but having set against the snow makes it feel more romantic.
+Tt features a layered neckline with lace and ruffles.
 The shawl adds a bit more romance to the overall look.

 Gown designed by Coral Gables